RTEMS/rtems-docs/user/tools/tester.rst

 .. index:: Tools, rtems-test, rtems-run

-The RTEMS Tester is a test tool that provides a command line interface to run test executable on supported targets.
-The tool provides back-end support for common simulators, debuggers and boot loaders.
+The RTEMS Tester is a test tool that provides a command line interface to run test executables on supported targets.
+The tool provides back end support for common simulators, debuggers and boot loaders.
 Board support package (BSP) configurations for RTEMS are provided and can be used to run all the tests in the RTEMS test suite.
-The tool and it's framework is not specific to RTEMS and can be configured to run any suitable application.
+The tool and its framework is not specific to RTEMS and can be configured to run any suitable application.

 RTEMS is an embedded operating system and is cross-compiled on a range of host machines.
-The executables run on the target hardware and this can vary widely from open source simulators, commercial simulators, debuggers with simulators, debuggers with hardware specific pods and devices to targe boot loaders.
-Testing RTEMS requires the cross-compiled test executable is transferred to the target hardware, executed and the output captured and returned to the test host where it is analyzed to determine the test result.
+The executables run on hardware which can vary widely from open source simulators, commercial simulators, debuggers with simulators, debuggers with hardware specific pods and devices, and targets with boot loaders.
+Testing RTEMS requires that the cross-compiled test executable is transferred to the target hardware, executed, the output captured and returned to the test host where it is analyzed to determine the test result.

 Running the RTEMS tests on your target is very important.
 It provides you with a traceable record showing that your RTEMS version and its tools are working at the level the RTEMS development team expect when releasing RTEMS.
-Being able to easily run the tests and verify the results is critical in maintaining a high standard.
+Being able to easily run the tests and verify the results is critical in maintaining high standards.

 Available BSP testers
 ---------------------